-Use this Log to document all contacts and responses (telephone, e-mail, etc.) regarding the solicitation of BEP certified vendors within the specific scope of work selected.
-It is not necessary to show contacts with BEP certified vendors who are identified on the Letter(s) of Intent.
-Keep and submit copies of all emails sent and received from prospective BEP vendors.
-Include a copy of the commodity list or scope of work you solicited prospective BEP vendors to perform.
+Use this Log to document all contacts and responses (telephone, e-mail, etc.) regarding the solicitation of MBE/FBE/DBE certified vendors within the specific scope of work selected.
+It is not necessary to show contacts with certified vendors who are identified on the Letter(s) of Intent.
+Keep and submit copies of all emails sent and received from prospective certified vendors.
+Include a copy of the commodity list or scope of work you solicited prospective certified vendors to perform.
 Duplicate this log as necessary; do not limit your contacts to the number of spaces shown.